The Inheritance Nobody Talks About — Intentional LLC

 Children raised in households where wealth is the primary organizing principle absorb a curriculum nobody wrote intentionally.
 They learn that performance is the currency of approval.
 That worth is measured externally.
 That the family's status is something to protect, maintain, and ultimately become.
 Not through any single lesson.
 Through the environment itself.

 The most common outcome is adults who are professionally successful by external measures and deeply unfulfilled by internal ones.
 They chose careers based on family expectation or wealth preservation rather than genuine calling.
 They are competent but not on fire.
 Present but not purposeful.
-They describe a persistent sense that something is missing without being able to name it.

 What is missing is a self that was built apart from the family's wealth narrative.
 The same thing Alex Murdaugh never had, just quieter in its absence.

-What Alex Murdaugh actually passed down
+What Alex Murdaugh Actually Passed Down

 Buster Murdaugh is left holding something no estate plan anticipated.
-Not the family fortune.
-That is largely gone.
+Not the family fortune — that is largely gone.
 What he inherited is a story about what his family believed mattered, what they protected at all costs, and what they were willing to destroy when the costs got too high.

 That is the real inheritance.
 It always is.